-In part 1 of this series of articles looking at Marketing Automation, we looked at a high-level view of the components that you will need to consider as part of your Marketing Automation journey.
-This time around, we will look more deeply at some of those aspects and try to arrive at a practical definition for Marketing Automation.
+Marketing Automation – a practical approach (part 2) will look more deeply at some of the aspects that were covered in part 1 of this series of articles looking at Marketing Automation, where we looked at a high-level view of the components that you will need to consider as part of your Marketing Automation journey.
+This time around we will try to arrive at a practical definition for Marketing Automation.

 The Customer – The assumption here is that we all realise that putting the customer at the centre of your marketing activities is very important and no more so when automating.
 We want to remove the friction through a customer experience so careful consideration needs to be taken to ensure that customers do not get caught between multiple journeys so start to feel like cogwheels in the machine.
 You may have ideas about what your customer entry and exit points into the various journeys may be.
 Your customers may decide they have their own so think about all circumstances that could lead you to change a customer onto a different track.
 You may also decide that there are points where a customer should be removed entirely from automated processes and dealt with more personally and reinserted later.
 These could include the good cases such as VIP or high value product sales that you wish to protect, or the bad, such as fraud investigation.
 You can also use automation to break a process into smaller steps, collecting customer profile data in manageable chunks to increase journey completion rates for example.